dc-mak/NumLin/write-up/response.md

-    That said, developing a variant of separation logic suitable for NumLin would be interesting, because it would let us prove things about (eg) array bounds without having to throw them into the type system.
+    That said, developing a variant of separation logic suitable for NumLin would be interesting, because it would let us prove things about (for example) array bounds without having to throw them into the type system.

 ## Reviewer-specific questions